kimjune01/kimjune01.github.io/_posts/2016-02-12-server-api-clarifier.md

 end
 {% endhighlight %}

-The code is the documentation.
+Just like JBuilder, the code is the documentation.
 It never goes out of date.

 Once the code compiles, we run it and see if it behaves as expected.
-This might be a good time to write a fake beer list using the same constructor, to test some UI.
+This would be a good time to write a fake beer list using the same constructor, to test some UI.

+Now, there's more than one way to do networking in an app, and there will be more responsibilities introduced later on especially with caching and persistence.
+But with this setup, new server calls can be set up simply by mimicking the existing pattern.
+Code is DRY, and when things don't work, you'll know exactly where to look.

 ***